jameshfisher/jameshfisher.com/_posts/2017-06-06-long-calendar.md

   - personal
   - app-ideas
 taggedAt: '2024-03-26'
+summary: >-
+  A long-term personal calendar that captures life goals, plans, and trajectories rather than daily schedules.
+Focuses on broad life stages and scenarios rather than precise event planning.
 ---

 Google Calendar defaults to a 7-day window onto your life.
 You can zoom in to view a single day, or zoom out to view an entire month.
 Events come with a precise start and end time, and those times are displayed to the minute.
 Events are either definitely happening or not mentioned at all.
 Time stretches off forever in both directions.